Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 Becoming an Employer of Choice

-Large organizations have strength in number and the collective staff efforts can achieve significant results, increasing workplace morale, and boosting productivity.
+Large organizations have CSR activities for employees that can achieve significant results, increasing workplace morale, and boosting productivity.

 Saving Money On Operating Costs

-A company’s CSR policy can include making some simple changes in favor of sustainability by joining a green accreditation scheme.
+A company’s CSR policy can include making some simple changes in favor of sustainability by joining a green accreditation.

 This can be achieved by assessing the company and finding ways to cut down its carbon footprint.
-A lot of these processes include cost saving, either short-term or long-term.
+A lot of these processes include cost savings, either short-term or long-term.

 Corporate Social Responsibility exists in different forms, all of which address different issues.